 Git and GitHub

 Every developer, as well as aspiring developers, has heard of Git and GitHub.
 Git is an open-source “distributed version control system” that can handle all your development needs.
-It promises speed and efficiency for both small and large-scale projects.
+Besides, it promises speed and efficiency for both small and large-scale projects.
 With Git, developers can seamlessly manage all the changes made to applications, codes, websites, documents, and other information associated with software/application development.
-Professional developers usually have a GitHub profile, which is compulsory if working in a team.
+Furthermore, professional developers usually have a GitHub profile, which is compulsory if working in a team.

 A Full Stack Developer must know at least a few of these languages for backend development: